Our Story

 Learn more about the project and who led the creation of the Yuin Digital Keeping Place.

-Throughout 2023, consultations were held with the Yuin Project Working Group who identified the need for an online Digital Keeping Place to share cultural knowledge and language with current and future generations.
-The project also includes non-Aboriginal information that impacts Yuin people.
-Funding was sought and granted by The National Indigenous Australians Agency with additional funding from The Australian Governments Indigenous Languages and Arts Program.
+Throughout consultations in 2023, the Project Working Group identified the need for an online Digital Keeping Place to share cultural knowledge and language with current and future generations and as a truth telling and relationship building process with the wider community.

-Throughout 2024 and 2025, SharingStories Foundation met quarterly with the Project Working Group who collaborated on and directed all aspects of the project including project design and governance, cultural mapping of content, film production, branding and marketing, website layout and design, and language work.
-Filming, content creation and website development was undertaken in 2025 and the Yuin Digital Keeping Place website was launched at the Giiyong Festival in Eden on 22 November 2025.
+Throughout 2024 and 2025, SharingStories Foundation met quarterly with the Project Working Group who directed and participated in all aspects of the project including project design and governance, cultural mapping of content, film production, branding and marketing, website layout and design, and language work.

 This project is dedicated to Lorraine Naylor who was on the Project Working Group in 2024.